 In May 2021, the FASB issued ASU No. 2021-04, Earnings Per Share (Topic 260), Debt- Modifications and Extinguishments (Subtopic 470-50), Compensation-Stock Compensation (Topic 718), and Derivatives and Hedging- Contracts in Entity's Own Equity (Subtopic 815-40), which requires issuers to account for modifications or exchanges of freestanding equity-classified written call options that remain equity classified after the modification or exchange based on the economic substance of the modification or exchange.
-This ASU is effective for fiscal periods beginning after December 15, 2021.
-The Company is currently evaluating this guidance and the impact it may have on the Company's consolidated financial statements.
+The Company adopted ASU 2021-04 effective January 1, 2022, and there was no impact to its consolidated financial statements.